MillionConcepts/pdr/README.md

 validation of these outputs, so **do not trust that they are ready for analysis** without further processing or validation.
 Contributions towards making this more effective for specific data product types are very much welcomed.

+If you'd like to visualize the outputs that this creates the `dump_browse` feature creates a separate browse product (.jpg, .txt., or .csv) in the folder you execute from.
+Use it like: `data.dump_browse()`.
+This uses the get_scaled feature for images and will also output browse products for tables and labels.

 #### PDS4 products
 All valid PDS4 products should be fully supported. `pdr.Data` simply wraps